Driver Education FAQ

 What is your refund policy?

 Refunds are not provided.
 The student can change class dates or driving times.
 If Stop N Go Driving is willing and able to drive a student, we will not issue a refund.
 A deposit is to secure a spot in classroom or driving times and is non-refundable.
-The state of Louisiana give all driving schools 120 days from the last day of class to complete the 8 hours behind the wheel driving.
+The state of Louisiana gives all driving schools 120 days from the last day of class to complete the 8 hours behind the wheel driving.
 A refund request will go into review after the 120 days period has cleared.

 Which class do I need for a traffic violation ?